-The worldwide outbreak of corona (Covid-19) has had a great impact on travel to the USA.
+The worldwide outbreak of coronavirus (Covid-19) has had a great impact on travel to the USA.
 Even for travellers that already possess an ESTA.
 On this page you can read the actual state of affairs, as well as the expectations surrounding travel to the United States with an ESTA and the coronavirus.
-All information on this page has been updated as of 30 March 2020.
+All information on this page has been updated as of 17 September 2020.

 Yes.
-At this point, the United States of America has the most confirmed cases of coronavirus than any other country in the world.
-As of 30 March 2020, over 143.000 cases have been reported.
-More than 2500 has died of the virus.
-The states New York, Washington and California have been hit the hardest, but all states have confirmed infections.
+At this point, the United States of America has more confirmed cases of coronavirus than any other country in the world.
+As of 17 September 2020, 6,630,891 cases have been reported.
+196,802 people have thus far died of the virus.
+The states Texas, California, Florida, Georgia and Illinois have been hit the hardest, but all states have confirmed infections.

-Due to the coronavirus (Covid-19) travelling to the USA with an ESTA isn’t always possible.
+Due to the coronavirus (Covid-19) travelling to the USA with an ESTA is not always possible.

 Are ESTA applications currently being approved?

 Yes.
-Despite the outbreak of corona you can still submit an ESTA application.
+Despite the outbreak of coronavirus, you can still submit an ESTA application.
 The applications are generally processed with the same speed as normal.
-Because the exact travel plans don’t have to be known yet at the time of applying, and an ESTA is valid for two years, plenty of applications are still being processed and approved.
+Because the exact travel plans do not have to be known yet at the time of applying, and an ESTA is valid for two years, plenty of applications are still being processed and approved.
 If you plan to travel to the USA within the next two years, you can still apply for an ESTA as normal.

 Can I still use my ESTA to travel to the USA despite the coronavirus?